discourse/discourse-activity-pub/README.md

 - be non-Discourse specific;
 - reflect ActivityPub specifications; and
-- reflect, and support, common practices in the fediverse.
+- reflect, and support common practices in the fediverse.

 This focus allows for: